 It’s every traveller’s nightmare - losing your wallet, passport and other important documents in a foreign country.
-And it’s surprisingly more common than you think - almost 30,000 UK passports are lost or stolen abroad each year.
-Be prepared and read our tips on what you should do if this happens to you on your next trip.
+And it’s surprisingly more common than you think - almost 30,000 UK passports are lost or stolen abroad each year

 Go to the police

-Whether it’s your wallet or passport that’s been lost or stolen, you should always go to the police to report it.
-If you’ve taken out travel insurance, your insurer will want to see the police report as part of the claims process, and if your passport has been stolen you will need the same report to get emergency travel documents for your journey home (more on that below).
+Whether it’s your wallet or passport that’s been lost or stolen, you should always report it to the police.
+If you’ve taken out travel insurance, your insurer will want to see the police report as part of the claims process, and if your passport's been stolen, you'll need the same report to get emergency travel documents for your journey home.

 Contact your bank

-If your missing wallet or purse had a credit or debit card in it, it’s essential that you tell your bank straight away so they can cancel it before it’s put to fraudulent use.
+If your missing wallet or purse had a credit or debit card in it, it’s essential you tell your bank straight away - they can cancel it before it’s put to fraudulent use.
 Every bank has a phone number specifically for reporting missing cards, so make a note of it before you jet off, just in case.
-A handy list can be found on the Financial Fraud Action UK's website.
+A handy list can be found on the Financial Fraud Action UK's website

 For lost travellers’ cheques, all you have to do is get in touch with the provider and follow their process for replacing the lost cheques.
 Again, there’s usually a dedicated number for this, so jot it down before your holiday.

 Report a missing passport to the relevant UK authority